-What Would The Button Law Firm Do To Help?
+What Would The Button Law Firm Do To Help With Your Daycare Case?

 Our initial investigation letters have been sent off in every single daycare case we handle.
 They get immediate attention and action started because we demand what every parent deserves – a right to know the truth.
-It is absolutely amazing what we find out about unqualified teachers that have not been trained and routinely leave kids unsupervised.
+We are often shocked by how unqualified the teachers are--some have not been trained and routinely leave kids unsupervised.
 Is that what our clients that work hard for their money are paying the daycare facility for?
 I don’t believe so.
 We want to put a stop to it.

 Want To Learn More About Daycare Cover Up’s We See Or Need Us To Get To The Truth In Your Case?